Terms of Reference and Membership 2019/20

 Constitution & Membership

-a) The Chair of Council (Chair) (Dr B Towle)
+a) The Chair of Council (Chair) (Mr G Dixon)

-d) When the President and Vice-Chancellor’s salary is being considered, the role of Chair of the Remuneration Committee will transfer to the Treasurer for this item only
+d) When the President and Vice-Chancellor’s salary is being considered, the role of Chair of the Remuneration Committee will transfer to the Treasurer for this item only.
+In the absence of the Treasurer, the role of Chair will pass to another member of the Committee for this item only.

 a) The Committee will invite the President and Vice-Chancellor and Director of Human Resources to attend part of the Committee’s meetings, as required, to consider the University’s Reward Strategy and practices and to provide information and answer any questions from the Committee.